chapel-lang/chapel/test/studies/shootout/submitted/README.md

 Developer Note:

-> : warning: This directory is intended to reflect the versions of the Chapel codes that currently live on the CLBG website.
+> :warning: *This directory is intended to reflect the versions of the Chapel codes that currently live on the CLBG website.
 Please do not update the source code of the tests without also updating the source code on the benchmarks site so that the `./clbg-diff.py` script